nathannye/crawl-me-maybe/README.md

 A suite of framework-agnostic tools for CMS-driven SEO.

 Other plugins place most of the work on editors, schema markup and metadata that users must fill in by hand, usually duplicating content that already exists.
-These libaries flip this and advocate for passing that content once in your template and saving editors the effort.
+These libraries flip this and advocate for passing that content once in your template and saving editors the effort.

 ---